lrahbek/cds-lang-assignments/assignment-5/README.md

+## Usage and Reproducing of Analysis

+All code used to handle the emmisions data as well as visualisations of these can be found in the notebook in the ```src``` folder.
+Packages and dependencies to the run the notebook can be installed by running the bash script ```setup.sh```.
+To view the packages that are installed when running this, see the ```requirements.txt``` file.

+To track the emissions from the assignments the ```EmissionTracker``` from ```CoddeCarbon``` was used, to see how precisely this was done, the code can be found in the scripts in the assignments.
+Loosely however, the tracker was ininialised and then used to track individual taksks, to be able to investigate the differences.
+The emissions were added up to infer the total emissions per assignment.

+## Discussion

 - Which assignment generated the most emissions in terms of CO₂eq?
 Explain why this might be.
 - Which specific tasks generated the most emissions in terms of CO₂eq?
 Again, explain why this might be.
 - How robust do you think these results are and how/where might they be improved?

 *change code to have less enviormental impact*

-## Usage and Reproducing of Analysis

-All code used to handle the emmisions data as well as visualisations of these can be found in the notebook in the ```src``` folder.
-Packages and dependencies to the run the notebook can be installed by running the bash script ```setup.sh```.
-To view the packages that are installed when running this, see the ```requirements.txt``` file.

-## Discussion